matt-curtis/Sketch-Server/README.md

   Starts a local server on a port specfied by you.

-Each document can have it's own port, so you will need to start a server for individual documents.
+Each document can have its own port, so you will need to start a server for individual documents.
 After you've created a server instance for a given document, you can visit it using the URL Sketch Server gives you.

 ![](https://i.imgur.com/gEhh23W.png)